ibm-cloud-docs/Cloudant/best-practices/best-practices1.md

 # Data modeling
 {: #data-modeling}

-If you're new to {{site.data.keyword.cloudantfull}}, but you're not new to database systems, the following information discusses the suggested practices from someone who sees the product from all angles:
+You might be new to {{site.data.keyword.cloudantfull}}, but you're not new to database systems.
+In that case, the following information discusses the suggested practices from someone who sees the product from all angles:
 - The customers who use it.
 - The engineers who run it.
 - The folks who support and sell it.